-Spot Foreign Exchange Transactions
+Spot Foreign Exchange (FX) Transactions

-The Fund may enter into spot foreign exchange transactions which involve the purchase of one currency with another, a fixed amount of the first currency being paid to receive a fixed amount of the second currency.
-"Spot" settlement means that delivery of the currency amounts normally takes place two business days in both relevant centres after the trade is executed.
+The Fund may enter into spot foreign exchange transactions which involve the purchase of one currency with the sale of another, a fixed amount of the first currency being paid to receive a fixed amount of the second currency.
+"Spot" settlement means that delivery of the currency amounts normally takes place two business days in both relevant centers after the trade is executed.